DavinPro/Particle-Physics/README.md

 * [Commands](#commands)

 ## Purpose
-This project was created to learn how a quadtree works.
+This project was created to learn how a quadtree can be used to store and optimize searching of positional data.
 Simply drawing a quadree is no fun though, so I decided to implement some very simple physics and use the quadtree for collision detection.